Accessibility Statement

 Compliance status

-This website partially complies with the European standard EN 301549 version 3.2.1 (2021), which incorporates the criteria from categories A and AA of the WCAG 2.1 standard.
+This website partially complies with the WCAG 2.2 (AA) standard and the requirements of the European standard EN 301549 version 3.2.1 (2021), which includes, among other things, the criteria from levels A and AA of the WCAG 2.1 standard.

 Non-accessible content